cambridge-cares/CitiesKG/agents/src/main/java/uk/ac/cam/cares/twa/cities/models/docs/README.md

 - `ModelContext(String targetResourceId, String graphNamespace[, int initialCapacity])`

   Creates a quad context with optional specification of initial capacity.
-The `graphNamespace` is prepended to the graph name definitions in `Model` definitions to creatae graph IRIs.
-This enables the same `Model` to be used for different namespaces with their own named graphs.
+The `graphNamespace` is prepended to the graph name definitions in `Model` definitions to create graph IRIs.
+This enables the same `Model` class to be used different namespaces with differently named graphs.
+For example, fields in a `Building` model class of `graphName` `building/` instantiated in a `ModelContext` of `graphNamespace` `http://[...]/namespace/berlin/sparql` will be interpreted as using named graph `http://[...]/namespace/berlin/sparql/building/`, while one instantiated in a `ModelContext` of `graphNamespace` `http://[...]/namespace/churchill/sparql` will be interpreted as using named graph `http://[...]/namespace/churchill/sparql/building/`, which would not be possible if the full IRI had to be hardcoded into the `Model` class definition.

 ### Instantiating a Model